Guide to mental health counselling benefits for First Nations and Inuit

 - supports culturally competent mental health counselling

-2.0 Provider enrolment and payments
+2.0 Provider eligibility, enrolment and payments

-2.1 Provider eligibility requirements
+2.1 Provider eligibility

 2.2 Provider enrolment process

-Providers wishing to deliver services reimbursed by NIHB must complete a Mental Health Counselling Billing Agreement found in the Mental Health Counselling Professional Provider Enrolment Package, available on the Express Scripts Canada NIHB provider and client website, and submit it Express Scripts Canada.
+Providers wishing to deliver services reimbursed by NIHB must complete a Mental Health Counselling Billing Agreement found in the Mental Health Counselling Professional Provider Enrolment Package, available on the Express Scripts Canada NIHB provider and client website, and submit it to Express Scripts Canada.

 2.3 Provider roles and responsibilities